Paroca72/sc-VirusLifeSimulation/README.md

 # Enviroment
 The enviroment influence the life of ecosystem.

-- TEMPERATURE -> influence the cells/virus movement velocity and life duration
+- TEMPERATURE -> influence the cells/virus movement velocity and the life duration
 - pH -> influence the incubation period and the cells/virus life duration

-NB: under zero degree the ecosystem is stopped but cells and virus not die becouse they are ibernate :-)
+NB: under zero degree the ecosystem is stopped but cells and virus not die because they are ibernate :-)

 # Victory
 HO HAVE!
 But the game finish when all virus are died.